SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 Besides their number of parameters, the Pharo syntax accords an order of precedence between them too, i.e., unary messages get to be evaluated before binary messages, which get to be evaluated before keyword messages.
 Only parentheses override this precedence.
 The precedence of messages in ASTs is resolved at parse-time.
-In other words, the output of `Parser` is an AST respecting the precedence rules of Pharo.
+In other words, the output of `OCParser` is an AST respecting the precedence rules of Pharo.

 Let's consider a couple of examples illustrating this, illustrated in Figure *@precedence@*.
-If we feed the `Parser` with the expression below, it will create a `ASTMessageNode` as we already know it.
+If we feed the parser with the expression below, it will create an `OCMessageNode` as we already know it.
 The root of that message node is the `keyword:` message, and its first argument is the `argument + 42 unaryMessage` subexpression.
 That subexpression is in turn another message node with the `+` binary selector, whose first argument is the `42 unaryMessage` subexpression.